BiancoRoyal/node-red-contrib-dnp/README.md

 ## Contributing

 Let's work together!
-Please read and accepted [CONTRIBUTING](CONTRIBUTING.md) by your sign and send it via E-Mail.
+Please read and in best case accept [CONTRIBUTING](CONTRIBUTING.md) by your sign and send it via E-Mail.
+You could also send just a pull request.

 ### License